hackclub/hackclub/workshops/scrapbook_css/README.md

 For Scrapbook there are 3 key colour variables that we’re going to want to play around with today.
 These are the background colour, the colour of text and the colour of the posts (referred to as colors-elevated below).

 To tell the web browser the exact colour we want, we can use either HEX codes, or RGB values.
 For this workshop, we’re going to use HEX codes.
-To help us get those, we can google “colour picker” or click this [link](https://www.google.com/search?q=color+picker).
+To help us get those, we can [Google “colour picker”](https://www.google.com/search?q=color+picker).
 From here, you can play around with the slides and choose your preferred colour.
 Choose 3 colours to be used for the profile.

 Then in the right column, type: